RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/Create-projects.md

 ### 1. Decide which project template you want to use.

-Make a `GET` request to the [`/project-templates`](../reference/Public-API.v1.json/paths/~1project-templates/get) endpoint.
+Make a `GET` request to the [`/project-templates`](../api/Public-API.v1-fv.html#/operations/ListProjectTemplates) endpoint.
 Remember the project template `id` parameter in the response.

-### 2. Decide which language pairs (source – target) you want to use.
+### 2. Decide which language pairs (source â€“ target) you want to use.

 A project template may include more languages than you need.
 If this is the case, you can keep only the languages of interest.
-Make a `GET` request to the [`/languages`](../reference/Public-API.v1.json/paths/~1languages/get) endpoint and identify the `languageCode` parameter values.
+Make a `GET` request to the [`/languages`](../api/Public-API.v1-fv.html#/operations/ListLanguages) endpoint and identify the `languageCode` parameter values.

 ### 3. Decide where you want to save your project.

 A project template is saved in a location or a customer folder.
 Most of the times, when you create your project, you want to save it in the same location (customer folder) as the project template it is based on.
 You will need the `locationId` of that customer folder.
-To retrieve the `locationId` of a given customer folder, make a `GET` request to the [`/customers/{customerId}`](../reference/Public-API.v1.json/paths/~1customers~1{customerId}/get) endpoint and check the `locationId` value in the response.
+To retrieve the `locationId` of a given customer folder, make a `GET` request to the [`/customers/{customerId}`](../api/Public-API.v1-fv.html#/operations/GetCustomer) endpoint and check the `locationId` value in the response.

 ### 4. Create your project.

-Make a `POST` request to the [`/projects`](../reference/Public-API.v1.json/paths/~1projects/post) endpoint.
+Make a `POST` request to the [`/projects`](../api/Public-API.v1-fv.html#/operations/CreateProject) endpoint.
 Provide the project template `id` and the location `id`.

 Make sure that you remember the value of the project `id` parameter in the response.
 You will need it for tracking your project, interacting with tasks, and completing projects.

 ### 5. Add your project files

-Make a `POST` request to the [`/projects/{projectId}/source-files`](../reference/Public-API.v1.json/paths/~1projects~1{projectId}~1source-files/post) endpoint.
-You can add both translatable files and reference files (by specifying the `role` property), and various file formats (by specifying the `type` property – native/bcm/sdxliff).
+Make a `POST` request to the [`/projects/{projectId}/source-files`](../api/Public-API.v1-fv.html#/operations/AddSourceFile) endpoint.
+You can add both translatable files and reference files (by specifying the `role` property), and various file formats (by specifying the `type` property â€“ native/bcm/sdxliff).
 You must provide the language of your source file, and, optionally, the values of the `targetLanguages` and `path` elements.

 ### 5.1 Perfect Match (optional)
-At this point you can make use of the [PerfectMatch](../reference/Public-API.v1.json/paths/~1perfect-match-mappings/post) feature.
+At this point you can make use of the [PerfectMatch](../api/Public-API.v1-fv.html#/operations/CreatePerfectMatchMapping) feature.
 You can read more about it [here](https://docs.rws.com/791595/1155478/trados-enterprise---accelerate/perfectmatch-general-information).

 ### 6. Start your project.

-Make a `PUT` request to the [`/projects/{projectId}/start`](../reference/Public-API.v1.json/paths/~1projects~1{projectId}~1start/put) endpoint.
+Make a `PUT` request to the [`/projects/{projectId}/start`](../api/Public-API.v1-fv.html#/operations/StartProject) endpoint.

 ## Restrict file downloads for a project
 To restrict file downloads for certain roles, you may create a project as usual and choose to: